josephjeevitha1-hash/NODEJS-REACTJS/README.md

 WEEK-3
 Use JavaScript for doing client – side validation of the pages implemented in experiment 1 and experiment 2.
-To add client-side validation using JavaScript to the pages from the previous experiments we'll focus on validating user input in forms such as Login & Registration.
+Description:To add client-side validation using JavaScript to the pages from the previous experiments we'll focus on validating user input in forms such as Login & Registration.